 Deniable File Systems

 This system will be the first fully deniable, secure, and tunable steganographic file system.
-All previous attempts might attain security or performance but sacrifice deniability.
-Our project will not only push the boundaries of modern steganography, but we will build a fully working system that can survive intensive forensic examination.
+All previous attempts might attain overly strong security guarantees or performance but sacrifice deniability.
+Our project will push the current understanding of deniable storage and it is our goal to build a fully working system that can survive an intensive forensic examination.
 This will allow users in the field to have a reliable, secure means of carrying information where the presence of that information does not endanger their lives.

-We plan to maintain the project indefinitely through publicly available sources such as Bitbucket or Github, as well as on the Storage and Systems Research Center’s web page.
-We hope to eventually include our system in the Linux source tree.
+We plan to maintain the project indefinitely through publicly available repositories such as Github, as well as on the Storage and Systems Research Center’s web page.

 The Artifice prototype is implemented as a Linux Device Mapper that presents the user with a virtual block device formatted like any other disk.
 The prototype currently supports hiding in FAT-32 and EXT4 file systems with planned support for NTFS and APFS.
 The prototype also supports both Shamir Secret Sharing and AONT-RS for obfuscation and error correction.
 The initial prototype can run simple benchmarks, but a stable release is still a work in progress.

 The prototype implementation can be found here.

 We are currently designing and running experiments to better understand the continually shifting environment in which Artifice resides.
 The amount and location of random data, free space reuse behavior, SSD TRIM, and write pattern deniability, among other factors, are poorly understood and significantly impact the ability of a deniable storage system to provide sufficient security guarantees.

 This work has been published in the Freedom and Open Communication on the Internet (FOCI '19) workshop and the Conference on Mass Storage Systems and Technologies (MSST '20).
 We are in the process of preparing more results for publication.